CanDIG/candig_compose/README.md

 ### Ports

-For this setup to work without a lot of changes, please make sure should be available on the machine where the CanDig containers are deployed.
+For this setup to work without a lot of changes, please make sure should be available on the machine where the CanDIG containers are deployed.

 * `3000`
 * `8081`